In this guide we break down everything landlords and property investors need to know about self-assessment tax returns.

 The current deadlines for filling in your self-assessment tax return are:

-This will all change when Making Tax Digital comes into effect.
+This will all change when Making Tax Digital for Income Tax comes into effect.
 Instead of one large end-of-year job, you will need to submit quarterly returns and an end-of-year statement.
 For landlords, this could mean multiple returns each quarter depending on the property class(es) you own (eg. furnished holiday lets, residential lets, foreign holiday lets).
 If you’re worried about this change we recommend consulting with your accountant.

 If your return is up to 3 months late, you may face a fee of up to £100.
 For self-assessments that are over 3 months late, and for any payments made late, the fine could be significantly larger.